 Substantial shareholdings exemption: the trading company/group/subgroup requirements - the investing company

-Paragraph 18 Schedule 7AC TCGA 1992 contains the requirements relating to the investing company.
+Before the changes introduced by F(2)A 2017, Paragraph 18 Schedule 7AC TCGA 1992 contained the requirements relating to the investing company.
 There are three aspects to these:

 - the company (or its group) must have been involved in trading activities to a sufficient degree,

 - throughout a stipulated period, and

 - immediately after the time of the disposal (and, if later, the time the asset is conveyed or transferred).

 The investing company will fulfil the requirements so far as its trading status is concerned